Edmond Kelly: Death

-Canon Kelly died on 11 October 1955 in Dublin, aged 81.
+Canon Edmond Kelly died on 11 October 1955 in Dublin, aged 81.
 His funeral took place on 13 October 1955 at St Mary's Church in Killenaule, where he is buried.
+The Solemn Office and Requiem High Mass were celebrated by Rev. T. Morris, D.D., of St Patrick's College, before a congregation of around one hundred priests and, in the words of his obituary, "an over-flow congregation of parishioners, relatives and friends".

 Legacy

 The Very Reverend Canon Edmond Kelly's Military Cross and other personal effects were later acquired by Tipperary Studies, the historical conservation and archives department within Tipperary County Council.
+The medal was purchased at auction from Fonsie Mealy Auctioneers in September 2016 so that it could be preserved and displayed publicly, and it has since formed part of the permanent Tipperary Studies collection at The Source library in Thurles.
 In 2017, during National Heritage Week, an exhibition featuring his Military Cross was held at The Source in Thurles.
 Again in 2018, a special conference and exhibition were organised by Tipperary Studies.

+Exhibitions and lectures

+Kelly's life and Military Cross have since been the subject of several further exhibitions and public lectures in County Tipperary: